nickmasster/codernitydb3/docs/speed.rst

      - 1836.0719955

-CodernityDB slow downs on when there is a lot of records in database, but as you can see it performs pretty stable.
-And remember, Kyoto Cabinet is C++ database while CodernityDB is pure Python.
+codernitydb3 slow downs on when there is a lot of records in database, but as you can see it performs pretty stable.
+And remember, Kyoto Cabinet is C++ database while codernitydb3 is pure Python.